mozilla/ichnaea/docs/api/wifi_keys.rst

-key
+key **(required)**
-    **required** The client must check the Wifi SSID for a `_nomap` suffix.
-Wifi's with such a suffix must not be submitted to the server.
-Wifi's with a hidden SSID should not be submitted to the server either.
+    The client must check the WiFi SSID for a `_nomap` suffix.
+WiFi networks with such a suffix must not be submitted to the server.
+WiFi networks with a hidden SSID should not be submitted to the server either.

-    The `key` is a the BSSID or MAC address of the wifi network.
+    The `key` is the BSSID of the WiFi network.
 So for example a valid key would look similar to `01:23:45:67:89:ab`.

 frequency